MontrealCorpusTools/PolyglotDB/docs/source/tutorial_query.rst

 Next steps
 ==========

-See :ref:`tutorial_formants` and :ref:`tutorial_pitch` for practical examples of interesting linguistic analysis that can be peformed on enriched corpora using python and R. You can also see the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.
+Tutorials 4-6 show examples of acoustic analyses that can be performed on enriched corpora: adding vowel formants, pitch tracks, or using a custom Praat script.

+Tutorials 1-3 are identical to :ref:`Case Study 1<case_study_duration>`.
+See "Step 4" there for R code to visualize and analyze the exported results from Tutorial 3 (in ``tutorial_3_subset_output.csv``).